US election results will have no effect on Ghana’s – Prof Agyeman Duah

 Professor Agyeman Duah explained that the factors that inform a particular voting pattern in the US are completely different from those of the West African nation.

-Some have claimed that if US president Donald Trump wins the elections, it is likely to inform voters in Ghana to also retain President Nana Addo Dankwa Akufo-Addo.
-However, if there is a change of change, Ghana is also likely to witness same.
+Some have claimed that if US President Donald Trump wins the elections, it is likely to inform voters in Ghana to also retain President Nana Addo Dankwa Akufo-Addo.
+However, if there is a change of change, Ghana is also likely to witness the same.

 He explained that the dynamics in the two countries are completely different therefore, the poll results in the US cannot have any significant impact on Ghana.